cornell-dti/trends-in-web-dev-website/docs/introduction.md

 Assignments will be released on [here](./assignments) every Tuesday.
 Every assignment is due right before class of the following week at 3:59pm unless otherwise stated.
-You will have 6 slip days total to use on the assignments but each assignment you may only use up to 2 slip days.
+You will have 6 slip days total to use on the assignments, but for each assignment, you may only use up to 2 slip days.
 Use these judiciously because we will not be handling extensions outside of slip days.

 Assignments must be submitted on CMS.
 We will not take submissions emailed to us.
 If you are not on the CMS please email Megan (my474@cornell.edu) or Ashneel (ad665@cornell.edu)